Table of Contents

-Skipping the standard co-op board interview is one of the main benefits of buying a sponsor apartment.
-Questions can be intrusive, requiring applicants to reveal personal information such as income and other financial data to a group of strangers, often judging on numbers only.
+Skipping the standard co-op board interview is one of the leading benefits of buying a sponsor apartment.
+Questions can be intrusive, requiring applicants to reveal personal information such as income and other financial data to a group of strangers, often judging by numbers only.

 Even if you dodge the board interview, you may be required to chat with the sponsor.
 However, this meeting is usually not as invasive as a typical co-op board interview.

 Less money down

 Many co-ops require a 25 or 30 percent down payment, but when you buy a sponsor apartment, you can get away with the minimum required by the bank, which is often 20 percent.
 Less money down means less penny-pinching for you, so you might be able to make that purchase sooner than you’d thought.
 A smaller amount of down money will leave more cash in the bank after the closing, which brings me to the next point.